Psychology

 Present Research at Conferences

-Students and faculty from Chatham’s psychology program have presented research at conferences locally, nationally, and internationally, including the Western Pennsylvania Undergraduate Psychology Conference which has been supported by the University for more than 35 years.
+Psychology students have co-authored scholarly papers and presented research at professional conferences locally, nationally, and internationally, including the Western Pennsylvania Undergraduate Psychology Conference.

 Honor Society